Restructuring and insolvency in Jersey: overview

 Remise: Payment of the secured creditors of the debtor's heritage (being Jersey situs immoveable (real) property including lease interests held which are for a term in excess of 9 years), excess to unsecured.

 Initiation.
-J&E: Application by the Company or a director.
+J&E: Application by the Company, a member or a director.

 Remise: Application by the debtor.